This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 If you have implemented a payroll system such as Xero, Quickbooks, Netsuite, Gusto, MYOB, ADP or WageEasy, you can import your payroll file into Deputy to add people.

-If you have your employees in a simple Microsoft Excel file, you can also add employees via Excel spreadsheet.
+If you have your team members in a simple Microsoft Excel file, you can also add team members via Excel spreadsheet.
 For a downloadable template, click here.
-Please remember to remove the sample employee, and to save/download the file as a CSV file.
+Please remember to remove the sample team members, and to save/download the file as a CSV file.

 To get the most accurate information, fill in the spreadsheet with the fields above as shown in the screenshot (First name, last name, time card no., email address, mobile no., date of birth, employment date, hourly rates for weekdays, Saturdays, Sundays and public holidays).
 Ensure that the file is saved as a CSV file